samwell-ho/openpgp-ca/README.md

 #### create new user

-`openpgp-ca user add --email alice@example.org --name "Alice User"`
+`openpgp-ca user add --email alice@example.org --name "Alice Adams"`

 The new user's private Key is shown as output of this command, but not stored.
 It needs to be copied to the user's devices and imported into the